• by Bradley Scott, MA • IDRA Newsletter • February 2001

 Educators and policy-makers can gain tremendous insight into the measurement and legal principles that may guide the Office for Civil Rights in its investigation and compliance reviews under Title VI, Title IX, and Section 504 from The Use of Tests as Part of High-Stakes Decision-Making for Students: A Resource Guide for Educators and Policy-Makers.
 The document should be used as one of the tools for local internal examination of the use of tests for high-stakes purposes.
 Finally, the guide contains appendices that provide excellent resources in testing and high-stakes decision-making.

-The Intercultural Development Research Association's (IDRA) South Central Collaborative for Equity is the equity assistance center that serves Arkansas, Louisiana, New Mexico, Oklahoma, and Texas.
+The Intercultural Development Research Association’s (IDRA) South Central Collaborative for Equity is the equity assistance center that serves Arkansas, Louisiana, New Mexico, Oklahoma, and Texas.
 It is available to assist school districts in such a self-examination.
-Contact the equity assistance center at IDRA, 210-444-1710 or http://www.idra.org/South_Central_Collaborative_for_Equity/.
+Contact the equity assistance center at IDRA, 210-444-1710.

 US Department of Education Office for Civil Rights.
 The Use of Tests as Part of High-Stakes Decision-Making for Students: A Resource Guide for Educators and Policy-Makers (Washington, D.C.: US Department of Education Office for Civil Rights, December 2000).

 [©2001, IDRA.
-This article originally appeared in the IDRA Newsletter by the Intercultural Development Research Association.
-Every effort has been made to maintain the content in its original form.
-However, accompanying charts and graphs may not be provided here.
-To receive a copy of the original article by mail or fax, please fill out our information request and feedback form.
+This article originally appeared in the February 2001 IDRA Newsletter by the Intercultural Development Research Association.
 Permission to reproduce this article is granted provided the article is reprinted in its entirety and proper credit is given to IDRA and the author.]